ztyyLV/web-twain-docs/indepth/faqs/develop/is-it-necessary-to-call-dynamsoftdwtload-manually.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop Is It Necessary To Call Dynamsoft.DWT.Load Manually
+title: Is It Necessary To Call Dynamsoft.DWT.Load Manually
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: Is It Necessary To Call Dynamsoft.DWT.Load Manually
-description: Dynamic Web TWAIN SDK Documentation FAQs Is It Necessary To Call Dynamsoft.DWT.Load Manually
+description: Is It Necessary To Call Dynamsoft.DWT.Load Manually
 ---

-# Develop
+# Development

 ## Is it necessary to call Dynamsoft.DWT.Load manually?